moodyjmz/rollup-bug/README.md

 # \<rollup-bug>

 Demo to show bug in repo.
-So far, only reproducible on mac (10.14.16).
+So far, only reproducible on mac (10.14.16, node 13.6.0).

 This is just for convenience and is simply the default open-wc init.